cycxllin/cycxllin/README.md

-I'm chaging careers from Medical Lab Tech to software developer and I'm very excited delve into this new field!
+I'm changing careers from Medical Lab Tech to software developer and I'm very excited delve into this new field!

 Oh, and I love dogs.
 That's Barley in my profile pic.
 He's a Bernedoodle.